sorenpeter/pixelblog/README.md

 ## 🚧 Current limitations

 * The thumbnail function used only support local files, so if you want to use an external twtxt.txt or embed images not uploade via the `/post` feature you will need to turn it of by editing `system/Slimdown.php`

-## 🧰 TODO

-- [x] Add screenshot to README
-- [ ] Adding support for thumbnail external images OR skip thumnail render for external images

 ## 🙏 Credits and others code